Henry Paker: Illustrations

 As an illustrator, Paker was said by The Guardian to have “charmingly” provided the illustrations for Adam Kay’s book Anatomy as well as Kay’s follow up Kay's Marvellous Medicine: A Gross and Gruesome History of the Human Body, which was nominated for the Children's Non-fiction Book of the Year Award at the British Book Awards.
+Paker illustrated the 2023 autobiography of comedian Joe Wilkinson.

-Paker co-wrote and illustrated the book ‘Why Steve Was Late: 101 Exceptional Excuses for Terrible Timekeeping’ with Dave Skinner with whom he also wrote Don't Arm Wrestle a Pirate, which was made into animations voiced by Steve Coogan.
+Paker co-wrote and illustrated the book Why Steve Was Late: 101 Exceptional Excuses for Terrible Timekeeping with Dave Skinner with whom he also wrote Don't Arm Wrestle a Pirate, which was made into animations voiced by Steve Coogan.

 Paker’s illustrations have appeared in The Spectator, The Observer and Prospect (magazine).

+Personal life

+He attended the Anna Scher Theatre School in Islington.